-Sergeant, US Army Ranger
+Sergeant, U.S. Army Ranger

-Business/ Political Science
+Bachelor’s Degree in Business/ Political Science from Walsh College

 Unfortunately, Daniel’s career as a Ranger was cut short.
 On his fourth deployment (his third to Afghanistan), he was shot in the abdomen during combat operations.
 He suffered severe damage to his internal organs, hearing loss, and a traumatic brain injury (TBI).

 Despite his injuries, Daniel remains grateful for the time he was able to serve and continues to view his life in a positive light.
-He faced some struggles studying, because his TBI can impact memory.
+He faced some struggles studying because his TBI can impact memory.
 Sentinels of Freedom (SOF) provided Daniel with tools to help him overcome those obstacles.
 SOF also connected him to a financial advisor and financial coach for mentoring and financial guidance.

 Daniel graduated from Walsh College with a degree in business management.
 He was a highly valued member of both the college’s Student Veteran Association and their Management Association.
-Daniel firmly believes that his degree and his involvement in those organizations will not only give him an advantage in the business world but will, more importantly, enable him to do the best possible job in supporting other wounded veterans.
+Daniel passionately believes that his degree and his involvement in those organizations will not only give him an advantage in the business world but will, more importantly, enable him to do the best possible job in supporting other wounded veterans.